Allion Labs / Sean Huang

 5GHz Shielding Box simulation distance:90m

-According to Table 3, both results of 2.4G and 5G wireless signal coverage are over 90 meters.
-But there are some other factors that can reduce Mesh AP coverage: deployment of the furniture, interior design and the characteristics of the building materials.
-It is still possible that for some large space or multi-floor fields, such coverage is not enough.
-So it is recommended to perform the TR-398 coverage test.
+According to Table 2, both results of 2.4G and 5G wireless signal have over 90 meters of coverage.
+But there are some other factors that can reduce Mesh AP coverage: the location of furniture, interior design, and building materials.
+It is still possible that coverage is insufficient for some large space or multi-floor fields, so the TR-398 coverage test is recommended.
 The coverage test of TR-398 uses an attenuator to simulate the test distance, then make the transmission rate as the criteria for determining the coverage capability of the wireless product.
 TR-398 provides different aspects of testing coverage, giving us a deeper understanding of wireless product coverage.

 Test 3: Roaming benefit

 As shown in Figure 3, users automatically switch to alternative Mesh AP in motion without interrupting Wi-Fi connection.
 This process is known as roaming.
 Before executing the test, the signal strength of the Mesh AP1 needs to be confirmed as -65dBm from the position of the Mesh AP2.
-Then user connects Wi-Fi to the Mesh AP1, and start moving from Mesh AP1 to Mesh AP2.
-Checking if roaming is happening or not during the period.
-After confirming the roaming point position, the three test points before and after the roaming point are tested and averaged.
-The average result of transmission rate objectively shows that the trend of transmission rate after roaming is drop or rise.
+Then user connects Wi-Fi to the Mesh AP1, and starts moving from Mesh AP1 to Mesh AP2, checking whether roaming is happening during the period.
+After confirming the position of the roaming point, the three test points before and after the roaming point are tested and averaged.
+The average result of transmission rate objectively shows that the trend of transmission rate after roaming drops or rises.

 2.4GHz | Linksys | Samsung | Asus |